 In 2015 over 13,000 individuals were served by our programs, services, and training!

-The Centre for Family Literacy presents the Lois Hole Memorial Literacy Awards at our annual Leading with Literacy Breakfast, in celebration of National Family Literacy Day (January 27).
+The Centre for Family Literacy presents the Lois Hole Memorial Literacy Awards at our annual Leading with Literacy Breakfast.
+The awards honour individuals, organizations or businesses that have demonstrated a commitment to literacy in Alberta.

 Early interactions with your children, like sharing books, talking, singing, or playing, help lay the foundation for early language and literacy – essential skills for success.